natekratzer/personal_site/content/post/internet_census_microdata/index.md

 This is better.
 The second problem is harder to spot.
 There are 3 hints in the data:

 1. There is a very high percentage of NA responses.
 There are more NA answers than there are people who say they don't have high speed access.
-2. Percent of of people with high speed access is going down over time, while the number of NA answers is going up.
+2. Percent of of people with high speed access is going down over time, which isn't what I'd expect to see.
+That doesn't mean it's wrong - sometimes the data shows high level trends we don't expect.
+However, it's always worth a second look when you get a counterintuitive result.
 3. These numbers look very high for Kentucky.

 A sensible guess is that people who say they don't have internet access at all aren't then asked about high speed internet and show up as an NA value when we want to code them as not having high speed interent.